Fahnen und Flaggen / Kalender Shop

 The cross bottony, from the arms of the Order of St. Maurice, is taken from the arms of Bourg-en-Bresse, the capital of the department.

-For Pays de Gex, Timms recalls that the Joinville (same family as the famous chronicler Jean de Joinville, 1225-1317) were lords of Gex in 1251-1353.
-The hempbrakes are shown in the municipal arms of Joinville (Department of Haute-Marne, Region Champagne) as the canting arms (in usual French, a hempbrake is called broie) of the Broyes family, a cadet of Joinville.
+The Joinville (same family as the famous chronicler Jean de Joinville, 1225-1317) were lords of Gex in 1251-1353.
+The hempbrakes are shown in the municipal arms of Joinville (Department of Haute-Marne) as the canting arms (in usual French, a hempbrake is called a broie) of the Broyes family, a cadet of Joinville.

 Ivan Sache & Pascal Vagnat, 22 September 2009